dobrite/foundation/README.rst

 TODO:
 =====
 * Fail2Ban and/or denyhosts: here_
+* use ufw as a front end to iptables
 * the blogpost_ here has notes on postgres user dialog and system level users too
 * Use system users for cent, app etc.
-* create postgres superuser and give user postgres a password
-* use meta folder to factor out dependencies (apt_repo, etc.)
 * paramterize python 3 version python3.{{python_version}} or similar
 * convert centrifuge nginx conf into a site.yaml compatible template
 * refactor to follow `ansible coding conventions`_.